peterkhe1999/CheatSheet/OSCP/README.md

 To manage volume shadow copies, the Microsoft signed binary `vshadow.exe` is offered as part of the Windows SDK.

-As **domain admins**, we can abuse the vshadow utility to create a Shadow Copy that will allow us to extract the Active Directory Database `NTDS.dit` database file.
-Then we can extract every user credential offline on our local Kali machine.
+As **domain admins**, create a Shadow Copy that will allow us to extract the AD Database `NTDS.dit` database file > extract every user credential offline on our local Kali machine.

 Connect as the domain admin user to the **domain controller** and launch from an elevated prompt